rumstil/eqlogparser/readme.md

 }
 ```

 LogRawEvent represents the common traits every log line has: a date and a text string.
-This is not very useful yet but it serves as an input for all the other event parsers.

-We then pass the LogRawEvent to a bunch of parsers to see if one of them recognizes it.
-In this case LogHitEvent parser will and returns a new LogHitEvent event:
+This is not very useful yet but it serves as an input for further parsing.
+The parser is composed of over 30 individual message parsers that each handle exactly one category of log message and emit a result if successfull.
+In this case, the LogHitEvent parser will recognize the above message and return a new LogHitEvent event:

 ```
 public class LogHitEvent : LogEvent